Ray Lindwall: Juggling work, war and first-class rugby league and cricket

 At the end of the year, Lindwall gained his Leaving Certificate.
-This made him eligible to study at university, but this clashed with his desire to play sport and earn money to help support his parentless family.
+This made him eligible to study at university, but it clashed with his desire to play sport and earn money to help support his parentless family.
 He thus took an office job with Commercial Steel and Forge Company, which manufactured aeroplane parts and bomb fuses.
 During the 1939–40 season, Lindwall's bowling was only moderately successful, with 16 wickets at 34.93.
 A highlight of the season was an unbeaten 49 as St. George won the grade final.

 In the winter of 1940 Lindwall made his first grade rugby league debut in the New South Wales Rugby Football League premiership for the St. George club alongside his older brother Jack, who had been with the club since 1938.
 He played at and assumed goal-kicking responsibilities.
 Lindwall's cricketing improved during the 1940–41 season, taking 34 wickets at 16.45, approximately doubling his wickets while halving their cost.
 By this time, many of his colleagues had enlisted in the armed services and the competition was beginning to thin out during World War II.
 Lindwall missed the 1941 NSWRFL season due to illness, and in doing so missed out on the team that won the premiership that season.
 In October 1941, Lindwall was selected to make his first-class cricket debut against Queensland in Brisbane, just after turning 20.
 Playing along his childhood hero McCabe, Lindwall put in a wayward performance.
 He conceded an expensive 81 runs in 15 wicketless overs and made just one run with the bat.
 The Sheffield Shield season was cancelled a month later after the December 1941 Pearl Harbor attack, that signalled the widening of the war into the Pacific arena.
 The Sydney grade cricket competition continued, and Lindwall helped St. George to a hat-trick of premierships with 27 wickets at 22.19 and 405 runs at 27.00.